arisyang1981/Network-/README.md

 4 Subnet has two componets: route table, and network ACL, can change after create subnet.
 # Subnet: route table, NACL vs security group
 https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html \
 Route table, which specifies the allowed routes for outbound traffic leaving the subnet.
-What can access. \
+Outbound, can access what. \
 Network ACLs control inbound and outbound traffic for your subnets.
-Can be accessed by what\
+Inbound and outbound, subnet can be accessed by what\
 Security groups control inbound and outbound traffic for your instances.
-Can be accessed by what\
+Inbound and outbound, instance can be accessed by what\
 aws ec2 describe-vpcs